 $ check_haveibeenpwned.com

-Thursday, April 24.
+Thursday, April 24th.
 Somewhere in Washington D.C., a press release goes live on the HHS website.
 Then another.
 Then a third.
 Then a fourth.
 The Office for Civil Rights, the federal agency that enforces HIPAA, just announced four ransomware-related settlements at the same time.
-Total fines: $1.165 million.
+Total fines: 1.165 million dollars.
 Combined patient data exposed across the four cases: more than 427,000 people.

 Every single one of those four settlements came down to the same thing: the practice never did a real HIPAA risk analysis before they got hit.
 Not paperwork, not an MSP checklist, not a vendor’s compliance dashboard with green checkmarks on it.
 An actual document, signed by leadership, that says here’s what data we have, here’s where it lives, here’s what could go wrong, and here’s what we’re doing about each of those things.